civican/legisinfo/44-1/bills/C-61/bill_text.md

 ### Section 30

-The Government of Canada must make best efforts to provide funding that meets the needs assessed in the framework referred to in subsection `27`(1).
+The Government of Canada must make best efforts to provide funding **that meaningfully reflects the consultations and cooperation between the Minister and First Nation governing bodies under subsection 27(1) and** that meets the needs assessed in the framework referred to in subsection `27`(1).

 ### Section 31

-The Government of Canada must make best efforts to provide funding that is adequate, predictable, stable, sustainable and needs-based and that meets actual costs for water services on First Nation lands so that First Nation persons are able to receive water services comparable to those received by persons in non-Indigenous communities.
+The Government of Canada must make best efforts to provide funding **that meaningfully reflects the consultations and cooperation between the Minister and First Nation governing bodies under subsection 27(1)**, that is adequate, predictable, stable, sustainable and needs-based and that meets actual costs for water services on First Nation lands so that, **in accordance with the principle of substantive equality**, First Nation persons are able to receive water services comparable to those received by persons in non-Indigenous communities.

 ### Section 32